jayajitc/DVD/README.md

 Read more on our [Blog](https://cybergisxhub.cigi.illinois.edu/blog/developing-a-disability-vulnerability-dashboard/)

 ## Contents
-1. [Data/](./Data) This is how you reference a folder in your workflow
+1. [Data/](./Data) This folder contains the raw data files and their metadata.